In this article we will be covering our product sourcing, testing and quality standards for:

 What are Endotoxins?

 Endotoxins are natural toxins found in the outer wall of certain bacteria (called Gram-negative bacteria).
 They’re made of a fat-sugar molecule called lipopolysaccharide (LPS).
 When these bacteria grow or die, tiny bits of the wall can break off and get into surrounding fluids.
 If endotoxins reach the bloodstream or tissues in people or animals, they can trigger strong immune reactions such as fever, inflammation, or even dangerous septic shock.
-Because they’re invisible and heat-stable, medical products—especially those injected into the body—are carefully tested to be sure endotoxin levels stay extremely low.
+Because they’re invisible and heat-stable, medical products are carefully tested to be sure endotoxin levels stay extremely low.

 Are there acceptable limits for Endotoxins?